 Regular cleaning and inspection can help extend the life of your shutters, while proper storage can protect them from damage.

-Shutters239 offers preventive maintenance and storm shutter cleaning in Fort Myers and Naples.
+Shutters239 offers preventive maintenance and storm shutter cleaning in Fort Myers and Naples, FL.
 We are here to help keep your home safe and secure during hurricane season.

 Our skilled technicians will remove dirt, debris, and cobwebs that have accumulated on your shutters.
 They will also inspect them for any signs of wear and tear.
 So, don’t let dirty or damaged storm shutters compromise the safety of your home.
 Call us today to schedule your preventive maintenance and storm shutter cleaning in Fort Myers, FL.
 Trust us to keep your home protected all year long!